Video Killed the Radio Star: Commercial performance

-However, many writers called Woolley's recording of "Video" much better than the Buggles' version.
-This included one critic who called both acts overall as of being very high quality, but felt that Woolley's version was more faithful to the source material than that of The Buggles, noting the filtered vocals and cute, female vocals of the latter rendition as giving it a novelty feel.
-However, he also wrote of liking both versions of "Clean, Clean" on the same level.

 Music video

 Production and concept

 The music video for "Video Killed the Radio Star", written, directed and edited by Australian Russell Mulcahy, was produced on a budget of $50,000.
-It was filmed in only a day in South London, and was edited in a couple of days.
+The video was shot in one day in South London, and was edited over two days.
+Around 30 takes were required for shots of the actress in the tube.
+The tube falls over in the video, although Mulcahy claims it was not intended to be shown in the final edit.
+Hans Zimmer can be briefly seen wearing black playing a keyboard, and Debi Doss and Linda Jardim-Allen, who provided the female vocals for the song, are also seen.

-The video starts with a young girl sitting in front of a radio.
+The video begins with a young girl sitting in front of a radio.
 A black-and-white shot of Trevor Horn singing into an early radio-era microphone is superimposed over the young girl by the radio.
-The radio blows up by the time of the first chorus, then in the second verse, she is seen transported into the future, where she meets Horn and a silver-jumpsuited woman in a clear plastic tube.
+The radio explodes by the time of the first chorus, then in the second verse, the girl is seen transported into the future, where she meets Horn and a silver-jumpsuited woman in a clear plastic tube.
 Shots of Horn and Geoff Downes are shown during the remainder of the video.

-There were about 30 takes required for shots of the actress in the tube.
-The tube falls over in the video, although Mulcahy claims it was not intended to be shown in the final edit.
-Hans Zimmer can be briefly seen wearing black playing a keyboard, and Debi Doss and Linda Jardim, who provided the female vocals for the song, are also seen.